orcam-public/GreatMinds2019/README.md

 ```

 A correct index in the _ith_ index will add *100-10\*i* points to your score.
 So for example, hitting Top 1 will add 100 points to your score, while hitting 3rd will give you 80 points.
 Not including the correct index in the Top-5 list will not reward points.
 See the Solution Example to see how to wasily create a submission based on a similarity matrix.
-You can submit to the leaderboard by calling:
+You can submit to the scoring-server by calling:

 ```python
 from evaluate import submit